• Skip to primary navigation

 Step 2: Cook Bacon

-Crisp bacon in the oven and crumble once cool enough to handle.
+Bake the bacon until it’s cooked through and crispy.
+Crumble once it’s cool enough to handle.

 Step 3: Add Bean Base to Pot